univention/univention-corporate-server/doc/architecture/services/umc.rst

 .. seealso::

+   Software developers and system engineers, refer to :cite:t:`developer-reference`:

    :ref:`umc-umcp2`
-      for technical details about UMCP 2.0 in :cite:t:`developer-reference`
+      for technical details about UMCP 2.0

    :ref:`umc-http`
-      for examples about HTTP for UMC in :cite:t:`developer-reference`
+      for examples about HTTP for UMC

 .. _services-umc-terminal: